RandomSearch18/vite-plugin-emit-qr/README.md

 export default config
 ```

+## Details

+The plugin runs using the `closeBundle` hook (with `post` ordering), which means it runs after every other Vite plugin.
+This ensures that the `index.html` file that it exports as a QR code is the final form of the file, with any transformations (e.g. minification) from plugins included.

+This is my first time creating a Vite plugin, so feel free to leave feedback or suggestions!

 ## Configuration

 Configure the plugin by providing it an object with the `buildOutput` and `devServerOutput` properties, to configure the options for when your app is being built, or when the dev server is used, respectively.
 Each of those properties can contain the following options: